GENESIS ProofRelay MCP Verifier

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it returns public-safe setup guidance for connecting MCP clients and preparing hash-only evidence inputs, which is specific and distinct from sibling tools focused on building evidence or verification.
+The description clearly states it returns 'public-safe setup guidance for connecting MCP clients to ProofRelay and preparing hash-only evidence inputs,' which is a specific verb and resource.
+It distinguishes from siblings focused on building proofs or adapting evidence.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.